collardeau/svelte-fluid-header/README.md

 ### `drawer`

 The `drawer` slot goes into the section below the header.
-It is hidden and can be toggled, usually to reveal a list a vertical list of links.
+It is hidden and can be toggled, usually to reveal a vertical list of links.

 ### `right-collapsed` (optional)